trailofbits/ctf/forensics/README.md

 Once you have mounted the filesystem, the `tree` command is not bad for a quick look at the directory structure to see if anything sticks out to you for further analysis.

-You may not be looking for a file in the visible filesystem at all, but rather a hidden volume, unallocated space (disk space that is not a part of any partition), a deleted file, or a non-file filesystem structure like an [https://www.nirsoft.net/utils/alternate_data_streams.html](NTFS "alternate data stream").
+You may not be looking for a file in the visible filesystem at all, but rather a hidden volume, unallocated space (disk space that is not a part of any partition), a deleted file, or a non-file filesystem structure like an [NTFS "alternate data stream"](https://www.nirsoft.net/utils/alternate_data_streams.html).
 For EXT3 and EXT4 filesystems, you can attempt to find deleted files with [extundelete](https://extundelete.sourceforge.net/).
 For everything else, there's [TestDisk](https://www.cgsecurity.org/wiki/TestDisk): recover missing partition tables, fix corrupted ones, undelete files on FAT or NTFS, etc.

 [The Sleuth Kit](https://www.sleuthkit.org/sleuthkit/) and its accompanying web-based user interface, "Autopsy," is a powerful open-source toolkit for filesystem analysis.
 It's a bit geared toward law-enforcement tasks, but can be helpful for tasks like searching for a keyword across the entire disk image, or looking at the unallocated space.